spacetelescope/jwst/docs/jwst/stpipe/devel_io_design.rst

 following changes in behavior are noteworthy:

-* `ModelContainer` no longer has a `save()` method; the `save()` method should be called on individual `DataModel` objects in the container.
+* `ModelContainer` no longer has a `save()` method; the `save()` method should be called on each of the individual `DataModel` objects in the container instead, as desired.
 * The `ModelContainer` class no longer has a `meta` attribute.
 The association data is now stored in the top-level `asn_table` attribute, along with several other association-relevant attributes including `asn_table_name`, `asn_pool_name`, `asn_exptypes`, `asn_n_members`, `asn_file_path`.
+Note that `asn_table` is now a dictionary, not an `ObjectNode`.
+* All infrastructure that attempted memory savings in the `ModelContainer` class has been removed.
+  Use the `ModelLibrary` class if memory-saving options are needed.
 * The `ModelContainer` class is still a list-like object.
 * The `ModelContainer` class is still the default class returned by stdatamodels `open()`.
 * The `ModelContainer` class can still be used as a context manager, such that `with open(asn_file.json)` still works.
-* All infrastructure that attempted memory savings in the `ModelContainer` class has been removed.
-  Use the `ModelLibrary` class if memory-saving options are needed.

-means that the `ModelContainer` class no longer has the `meta` attribute, and the association data is now stored in the top-level `asn_table` attribute instead of `meta.asn_table`.
-The `ModelContainer` class is still a list-like

 Input Source
 ------------